Today’s buyers fall into two very different digital camps:

 - Design mobile-first, but don’t forget desktop – Younger buyers live on their phones.
 Older buyers live on their laptops.
 The experience needs to be excellent on both.

-- Write for both scanners and readers – Headlines and bullets for skimmers.
-Expandable content and pages for detail-seekers.
+- Write for both scanners and readers – Use headlines and bullets for skimmers.
+Expand content and pages for detail-seekers.

 - Don’t hide the trust signals – Add testimonials, client logos, and data early and often.
 Design them to be visually appealing, not just to be “there.”